DOLORES CONOCO PLANT

 HO DOLORES CONOCO PLANT

-The kit consists of four structures: The Office has a tar paper roof (peel-and-stick) and is made using "drop siding".
-In HO it only measures 2 x 1¾-inches deep (S: 2¼ x 2¾; O: 3 x 3½).
-The garage (HO: 1½ x 2¼-inches; S: 1¾ x 3; O: 2½ x 4), uses the prototype's corrugated siding for the sides and roof, and the doors can be mounted either open or closed.
-The large warehouse (HO: 3 x 5-inches long; S: 4 x 6¾; O: 5¼ x 9) contains three large doors that can be mounted open or closed, and also uses corrugated material for the siding and roof.
-The Small Warehouse is probably the original structure from when the facility was first built (HO: 2 x 2½-inches; S: 2¾ x 3¼; O: 3½ x 4) and has a small extension on one wall that serves as a pump house.
+The kit consists of four structures: The Office has a tar paper roof (peel-and-stick) and is made using scribed, or "drop" siding.
+In HO it only measures 2 x 1¾-inches deep (S: 2¼ x 2¾).
+The garage (HO: 1½ x 2¼-inches; S: 1¾ x 3), uses the prototype's corrugated siding for the sides and roof, and the doors can be mounted either open or closed.
+The large warehouse (HO: 3 x 5-inches long; S: 4 x 6¾) contains three large doors that can be mounted open or closed and also uses corrugated material for the siding and roof.
+The Small Warehouse is probably the original structure from when the facility was first built (HO: 2 x 2½-inches; S: 2¾ x 3¼) and has a small extension on one wall that serves as a transfer pump house.
 It, too, uses the corrugated material.
-A full roll of extra tacky, double-stick tape is included in each kit to apply the corrugated material.
+A full roll of Ragg's Sticky Tape is included in each kit to apply the corrugated material.

 HO CONOCO end view

 The kit includes the four storage tanks, two of each size, as the prototype.
 They rest on "concrete" saddles, made from Northeastern's special Concrete Form Board, lightly showing the forms used to shape the saddles.
-The kits include several jigs to aid in assembly, including one to help locate and center the pipes exiting the tanks.
-(Although the Jordan tank truck is not included in the kit, decals for the "Continental Oil Company" sign are.)
+The kits include several jigs to aid in assembly, including one to help locate the tanks and the piping.

 HO CONOCO piping